DatDraggy/micswap-arctis-7/README.md

 # micswap
 Swap Mics on a hotkey press from an external mic to a wireless headset and back.
-The default communication mic will be changed, so set teamspeak, discord or whatever to the Default mic
+The default microphone will be changed, so set teamspeak, discord or whatever to the Default setting

 ### Fast Setup
 1. Download newest version from [Releases](https://github.com/DatDraggy/micswap-arctis-7/releases) and Unzip to a new directory